QuaSi-Software/Documentation/docs/resie_input_file_format.md

 The energy system and the energy flows between its components can be displayed in a sankey plot.
 This plot shows not only the connections between all components but also the sums of energy transferred between them within in the simulation time span.
 This can be super helpful to check the overall functionality of the energy system, its structure and the overall energy balance.

-In the `input_settings`, `sankey_plot` can be either ```"nothing"``` if no sankey should be created, ```"default"``` that creates a sankey plot with default colors or an array mapping all medium names used in the energy system to a color.
+In the `io_settings`, `sankey_plot` can be either ```"nothing"``` if no sankey should be created, ```"default"``` that creates a sankey plot with default colors or an array mapping all medium names used in the energy system to a color.
 This can be useful to better represent the various media, as the default colors may be confusing.
 For a list of available named colors, refer to the [Julia Colors documentation](https://juliagraphics.github.io/Colors.jl/stable/namedcolors/).
 Note that the color for the medium "Losses" must be specified as well, even if it is not defined in the input file.

 Below is an example of a custom color list for an energy system with three different media (plus "Losses"):